amperity/amperity-docs/shared/destination_settings.rst

 .. setting-common-optional-settings-start

-All other Amperity file formatt settings for |destination-name| are optional.
+All other Amperity file format settings for |destination-name| are optional.

 .. setting-common-optional-settings-end